 Below is a contribution from GMPT Business Member Widseth.
 For more information, please visit widseth.com.

+Designing Spaces That Bring Communities Together Parks, trails, streetscapes, and outdoor gathering spaces are where communities come to life.
+Widseth’s Landscape Architecture team works with municipalities, organizations, and community leaders to design spaces that are welcoming, functional, and connected to the natural environment.
 Our process starts with understanding the land.
 We study topography, drainage, vegetation, and existing land use to develop designs that work in harmony with the environment.
 Collaboration extends to the community through public meetings, workshops, and design charrettes, ensuring the spaces reflect the vision and needs of those who will use them.
+Sustainability and resilience are central to our designs.
+Rain gardens, bioswales, native plantings, and low-impact site planning help landscapes thrive while protecting the environment.
+3D renderings and master plans allow communities to see projects come to life and to provide feedback before construction begins.

+Building Connections Through Design Thoughtful landscape architecture does more than create beautiful spaces.
+It connects residents, supports local economies, and encourages people to gather outdoors.
+Widseth offers services ranging from park master planning and trail design to sustainable site planning, streetscape design, community master planning, and interpretive signage.
 Working with organizations like Greater Minnesota Parks & Trails allows us to expand outdoor access and enhance recreational opportunities throughout the state.
 Whether designing a trailhead, planning a park, or collaborating on infrastructure, we aim to create spaces that make communities stronger and more vibrant.
+Widseth combines our technical expertise with a friendly, approachable team ready to help communities envision and build places where people can connect, explore, and enjoy the outdoors.

 Below is a contribution from GMPT Member City of Owatonna.
 For more information, please visit owatonna.gov.